johanholmerin/tsaphod/docs/tutorial.md

 Unless we want to write our own [revivers](https://facebook.github.io/immutable-js/docs/#/fromJS), we'll need to use collections that can be parsed _and_ serialized, this leaves us with Maps and Lists.
 No Records, Sets or Stacks.

-## Zaphod
+## Tsaphod
-With Zaphod, we can use the same object literals that we used before our adventure into ImmutableJS.
+With Tsaphod, we can use the same object literals that we used before our adventure into ImmutableJS.

 ```js
 let game = {